Agihawi/ncrn_poster/README.md

 The HTML version of the poster can be accessed [here](https://agihawi.github.io/ncrn_poster/)

-The code used to produce the poster and plots can be found [here](index.rmd)
+The code used to produce the poster and plots can be found [here](index.Rmd)

+A PDF version can be found [here](ncrn_poster.pdf), but please note the the interactive plots can only be viewed in HTML!